sindwerra/cs224v-project/docs/hf_agent_architecture.md

 # HF-Agent Architecture (Worksheets + Async Physician Loop)

 This document summarizes the end-to-end design we aligned on and provides visual diagrams you can include in slides or reports.
+Implementation note: we plan to use the OpenAI Agent SDK for runtime and MongoDB for persistence.
+The high-level workflow, safety gates, and versioning do not change.

 ## Conceptual Phases
 - Phase 1: Patient → Agent Intake (async persisted)